tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 With the exception of `print` and `whatis`, all other commands can be used with a regex appended, to quickly filter through larger result fields.

-The `list` command will display the code around the current execution point or at a specific [linespec](https://github.com/go-delve/delve/blob/master/Documentation/cli/locspec.md).
-This can be used for example to easily fly around function definitions
+The `list` command will display the code around the current execution step or at a specific [linespec](https://github.com/go-delve/delve/blob/master/Documentation/cli/locspec.md).
+This can be used to easily fly around function definitions; for example
 ```
 (dlv) funcs
 (dlv) list main.spawnGoroutines